 Term Definition DAP Device Access Point DCP Discovery and basic Configuration Protocol.
 Used for IP configuration over PROFINET.
 DHCP De-facto standard for dynamic IP address management GSDML XML-based descriptive language for GSD-files Initial Record Data Record Data write-requests destined for a sub-module.
 Comparable to PROFIBUS-DP User Parameter Data.
 IOCS IO Consumer Status IOPS IO Provider Status IO Controller Controlling device which acts as a client for several IO devices.
-Usually a PLC.
-Comparable to a PROFIBUS-DP Class 1 master.
+Usually a P Comparable to a PROFIBUS-DP Class 1 master.
 IO Device Field device assigned to an IO Controller.
 Comparable to a PROFIBUS DPV1 slave.
 IO Supervisor Programming device with commissioning and diagnostic functions.
 Comparable to a PROFIBUS-DP Class 2 master.
 Module Hardware or logical component of a network device.

-Term Definition MRP Media Redundancy Protocol.
-An Ethernet Ring Topology used with PROFINET IO to provide media redundant communications.
-Messages are sent out one Ethernet port of the PLC and come back in the other.
-If the PLC detects a media break in the ring then it reconfigures the network within 200 milliseconds so that messages will be sent out both ports of the PLC.
+Media Redundancy Protocol.
+An Ethernet Ring Topology used with PROFIN provide media redundant communications.
+Messages are sent out one Eth the PLC and come back in the other.
+If the PLC detects a media break in the it reconfigures the network within 200 milliseconds so that messages will both ports of the PLC.
 Requires PLC's and devices that are MRP enabled.
-Any switches on the network must also be MRP enabled.
-Non-MRP enabled devices may be connected to the loop by using MRP enabled switches.
-Submodule Hardware or logical component of a module PDEV Physical DEV ice.
+Non-MRP enabled devices may connected to the loop by using MRP enabled switches.
+Submodule Hardware or logical component of a module PDEV P hysical DEV ice.
 From specification version 2.0 it is possible to describe the physical Ethernet interface and its ports (PDEV, or Physical Device) with a special mechanism.
 This is done with special sub-modules at slot 0 (the module at slot 0 is the access point for the device).
 PNIO Short for PROFINET IO.

-PROFINET IO PROFINET IO is a communication concept for the implementation of modular, decentralized applications.Comparable to PROFIBUS-DP, where I/O data of field devices are cyclically transmitted to the process image of a PLC.
+Term Definition PROFINET IO is a communication concept for the implementation of modular, decentralized applications.
+PROFINET IO Comparable to PROFIBUS-DP, where I/O data of field devices are cyclically transmitted to the process image of a PLC.
 The real time capabilities of PROFINET IO are further divided into RT and IRT (see below).
 PROFINET IO RT PROFINET IO with Real Time capabilities.
 Optimized real time communication channel for time critical I/O data and Alarms.
 Implemented in software.
 PROFINET IRT PROFINET IO with Isochronous Real Time capabilities.
-Necessary for motion control application which require an update rate of 1ms, or less, with no jitter.
+Necessary for motion control application which require an update rate of 1 ms, or less, with no jitter.
 Implemented in hardware.
 PROFINET CBA PROFINET Component Based Automation.
 Comparable to PROFIBUS FMS.
 Record Data Comparable to PROFIBUS DPV1 acyclic Read/Write.